JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

   experimental and may change in future releases.
 * The `ComposeViewport()` function sets up the Compose environment for the application.
-* The web app is inserted into the container specified as a parameter for the `ComposeViewport` function: in the example, the entire document's body works as the container.
+* The web app is inserted into the container specified as a parameter for the `ComposeViewport` function:
+  In the example, the entire document's body works as the container.
 * The `App()` function is responsible for building the UI components of your application using Jetpack Compose.

 ## Next step